skip to main content

 Blayd Landscapes

-Landscape architects and landscapers are very different professions – the former creates the design, while the latter builds it.
+Landscape architects and designers versus landscapers are very different professions – the former create the design, while the latter build it.
 It will help to first understand which expert you need for your project (it’s often both).
-Landscape architects can also organise construction quotes and provide some of the plans necessary to obtain council approvals.
+Landscape architects and designers can also organise construction quotes and provide some of the plans necessary to obtain council approvals.

 Landscaping can be a big investment so prepare yourself for the possibility that the quotes you receive will likely be higher than anticipated (to find out how much you will probably need to spend per square metre, click on the article below).
 Nevertheless, it’s a cost that’s well worth it.